MSAdministrator/czds/README.md

 - Retrieve Centralized Zone Transfer Files from root DNS servers hosted by ICAAN and other agencies
 - Download one or all of the zone files to your local system/disk
+- You can now retrieve zone files using multi-threading

 ## Requirements